Cefoperazone Sodium+sulbactam

 Disease/Condition Glossary

 Bacterial infections: A bacterial infection is a condition in which harmful bacteria enter, multiply, and infect the body.
 Infectious or harmful bacteria can make you sick and reproduce quickly in the body.
 These harmful bacteria produce toxins, which can damage tissue and make you sick.
 It can target any body part and multiply very quickly.
-When infected with bacteria, you can experience generalized symptoms like fever, chills, and fatigue.
+When infected with bacteria, you can experience generalised symptoms like fever, chills, and fatigue.
 Anyone can become infected with a bacterial infection.
-But, people with weak immune systems or taking immunosuppressive medicine are more prone to bacterial infection.
+But people with weak immune systems or taking immunosuppressive medicine are more prone to bacterial infection.

 FAQs

-CEFOPERAZONE SODIUM+SULBACTAM contains Cefoperazone sodium and Sulbactam.
+Cefoperazone Sodium+sulbactam contains Cefoperazone sodium and Sulbactam.
 Cefoperazone sodium works by preventing the formation of bacterial cell covering, which is necessary for their survival.
 Thereby killing the bacteria.
 Sulbactam works by decreasing bacterial resistance and enhancing the activity of Cefoperazone sodium against the bacteria.
-Together, CEFOPERAZONE SODIUM+SULBACTAM helps to treat bacterial infections.
+Together, Cefoperazone Sodium+sulbactam helps to treat bacterial infections.

 Inform your doctor if you do not feel better even after finishing the full course of treatment.
 If the symptoms worsen while using this medicine, consult your doctor.

-Usually, CEFOPERAZONE SODIUM+SULBACTAM starts working soon after taking it.
+Usually, Cefoperazone Sodium+sulbactam starts working soon after taking it.
 However, it may take a few days to kill all the harmful bacteria and make you feel better.

-CEFOPERAZONE SODIUM+SULBACTAM may cause Clostridium difficile-associated diarrhoea (CDAD).
-Treatment with antibiotics alters the normal flora leading to overgrowth of Clostridium difficile; this causes diarrhoea.
+Cefoperazone Sodium+sulbactam may cause Clostridium difficile-associated diarrhoea (CDAD).
+Treatment with antibiotics alters the normal flora, leading to overgrowth of Clostridium difficile; this causes diarrhoea.
 Drink lots of fluids and eat non-spicy food if you experience diarrhoea.
-If you find blood in stools (tarry stools) or if you experience prolonged diarrhoea with abdominal pain, stop taking CEFOPERAZONE SODIUM+SULBACTAM and consult your doctor.
+If you find blood in stools (tarry stools) or if you experience prolonged diarrhoea with abdominal pain, stop taking Cefoperazone Sodium+sulbactam and consult your doctor.
 Do not take anti-diarrheal medicine on your own.